-The PhD Program in economic analysis and policy prepares students for research careers in economics.
-While offering training comparable to that received by graduate students in highly ranked economics departments, the Stanford GSB program has several distinct advantages:
+Our doctoral program in the field of economic analysis and policy prepares students for research careers in economics.
+The program offers rigorous training and has several distinct advantages:

 First, enrollment in the program is small.
 This encourages close faculty-student contact and allows students to become involved in research very early.
 Students work first as assistants on faculty research projects and, as their interests and skills develop, on their own research.
 Students often begin their publishing careers before completing their degrees.